ccomparini/randoizer/README.md

 # randoizer

 Pseudo-random number generator for games and the like.

-Not for crypto or anything security related.
+**Not to be used for crypto or anything security related.**